brianwpiano/Music-Popularity-Prediction/README.md

 # Music Popularity Prediction

-This project is focused on analyzing the dataset of song tracks, exploring their features, and building predictive models to understand the factors influencing their popularity.
-We use machine learning techniques for both regression and classification tasks, and data manipulation is done using Python libraries like pandas, scikit-learn, and pycaret.
-The project involves data preprocessing, feature selection, model training, and evaluation, followed by the creation of classification bins to predict the song popularity as a category.
+This project focuses on analyzing a dataset of song tracks and predicting their popularity based on various features.
+The dataset undergoes extensive preprocessing, including cleaning and feature engineering, followed by the application of machine learning models for both regression and classification tasks.
+Using Python libraries like pandas, scikit-learn, and pycaret, the project employs algorithms such as Gradient Boosting, Random Forest, Decision Trees, XGBoost, and K-Nearest Neighbors to predict popularity scores.
+The analysis begins with the removal of irrelevant columns and label encoding of categorical features like track_genre.
+Following this, a regression model (RandomForestRegressor) is trained to predict the continuous popularity score.
+To enhance performance, feature selection is done using mutual information, and various models are evaluated using R² scores.
+Subsequently, the target variable, popularity, is binned into categories (e.g., 'Top 30', 'Below 30') for classification tasks.
+The classification models, including RandomForestClassifier, DecisionTreeClassifier, XGBClassifier, and KNeighborsClassifier, are trained and evaluated based on accuracy and F1 scores.
+The project aims to determine which factors most influence a song's popularity and create accurate predictions using these machine learning models.

 ### Requirements:
 - Python 3.12.4